-The Company can detect and measure sufficiently accurately all market risks in the fund arising from the use of derivatives.
+The Company can detect and measure sufficiently accurately all market risks in the feeder fund arising from the use of derivatives.
 To determine the extent to which the market risk limit has been reached, the Company applies the "qualified approach" as defined by the Derivatives Regulation.

 In this regard, the Company uses the relative VaR method to measure and limit the market risk exposure.
-In the case of the relative VaR method, a reference portfolio that generally does not contain derivatives is defined that in terms of its risk profile and investment strategy is appropriate for the fund, and the market risk ("VaR") of the fund is compared to the market risk ("VaR") of the reference portfolio.
+In the case of the relative VaR method, a reference portfolio that generally does not contain derivatives is defined that in terms of its risk profile and investment strategy is appropriate for the feeder fund, and the market risk ("VaR") of the feeder fund is compared to the market risk ("VaR") of the reference portfolio.

-The reference portfolio with no derivatives for the fund comprises several equity indices; the composition of these indices essentially corresponds to the investment objectives and investment strategy of the fund.
+The reference portfolio with no derivatives for the feeder fund comprises an equity index whose composition essentially corresponds to the investment objectives and the investment strategy of the feeder fund.